bhsingleton/skinblender/README.md

 > mayapy.exe -m pip install scipy --user

 ## Usage
-Once you've downloaded skinblender, move the folder into one of the Maya script directories.
+Once you've downloaded `skinblender`, move the folder into one of the Maya script directories.
-You will also need to repeat this process for the dcc package: https://github.com/bhsingleton/dcc/
+You will also need to repeat this process for the `dcc` package: https://github.com/bhsingleton/dcc/
 Once you're done you can launch the tool with the following command:

 > from skinblender.ui import qskinblender;